 |Time-to-market||Comparatively slower||Comparatively faster|

-The Bottomline: Which is Better in 2023?
+The Bottomline: Which is Better?

 In summary, the React Native vs Flutter debate results in pros and cons for both sides.
 However, the goal is the same: to bridge the gap between two platforms (Android and iOS).

 Besides, many similarities exist between Flutter and React Native.
 To begin with, they are both open-source frameworks that anyone can use.
 They are both created by leading companies: Flutter was created by Google, whereas React Native was created by Facebook.
 For a detailed guide on React JS development, read here.